Keshi Yena: Don’t Leave Aruba Without Trying this Dish

 Not only is an authentic Aruban breakfast included in each overnight stay at Aruba Ocean Villas but when you book on the website there is an option to book a 3, 4, or 5 course gourmet dinner with a private chef at your villa.
 And keshi yena should definitely on your wish-list to try.

-Old Man and the Sea Ocean Villas: This collection of boho-chic bungalows and villas located in Savaneta are the only overwater villas and beach bungalows in Aruba.
+Aruba Ocean Villas: This collection of boho-chic bungalows and villas located in Savaneta are the only overwater villas and beach bungalows in Aruba.
 Stay overnight and swim in shallow water, watch heron diving for fish and enjoy fabulous cuisine for breakfast and dinner.
-Rates begin at $250 USD per night.
-Visit the Old Man and the Sea Ocean Villas online or Email: firstname.lastname@example.org
+Visit the Aruba Ocean Villas online or Email: firstname.lastname@example.org

 Pin it and save it for later!